AI Advantage Framework: Step 3

 What people ask before they start

-It is an AI-enabled workflow or process that is structured, visible, governable, and reliable enough to support real business operations rather than isolated experimentation.
+An AI-enabled workflow or process that is structured, visible, governable, and reliable enough to support real business operations rather than isolated experimentation.